Mattia46/firstMonth/introduction.md

 The PreCourse structure is identical to the one you're going to encounter on the 12 weeks of the course, where you'll be working on a new challenge every week.

-You can expect 2 emails from us each week:

-**Monday** (around 10.30am) - The "official" kickoff of that week's work/challenge.
-Try to complete it by the following Monday.
+We'll send a message to your cohort slack channel every **Monday** around 10.30.
+It will be the "official" kickoff of that week's work/challenge.
+You should try to complete it by the following Monday.

-**Friday** (morning) - It will contain you some useful information and it will work as check-in point
+Although nothing prevents you from moving to a new weekly challenge before the week ends, we recommend that you follow the suggested structure and spend as much time as possible on that week's topic.

 ## Feedback